We reconnect people to nature by helping them enjoy, protect and enhance their local rivers.

 Whether it’s the Thames or one of its many tributaries, we offer inspiring ways for communities to get down to their local riverbank.

-Rivers, canals and stretches of open water are the perfect antidote to urban living – which is one of the key reasons thousands of volunteers help us rewild and protect them every year.
+Rivers, canals and stretches of open water are the perfect antidote to urban living – which is one of the reasons thousands of volunteers help us rewild and protect them every year.

-- Upskill yourself with our accredited trainings
+- Upskill yourself with one of our accredited trainings

 If you don’t see an event on your local waterway or have a suggestion for work you would like to see us doing, let us know.